Islam for Muslims

 (5) Bettering the Quality of Deeds: While your goal should be to maximize the quantity of good deeds, but you cannot do so at the expense of their quality.
 If you focus only on multiplying the quantity and therefore ignore the quality, then you may be “of those whose efforts have been wasted” even if they “think they are acquiring good” (18:104).
 For example, salat congregation at a local mosque may earn you up to 27-500 times of credits (soab) of solitary salat but you may get none if you participate with faulty ablution.
 Likewise, in a rush to recite the entire Quran say during the Ramadan, if you make big mistakes in pronunciation, then that might be worse than reciting fewer verses accurately.
 You are warned “not to move your tongue concerning (the Quran) to make haste therewith” (75:16).

 Elements of Quality: With focus on quality of deeds, the Quran condemns praying “without earnestness and with showiness”, with “proud feeling”, “hastiness”, “weariness” or “unwillingness” (4:142; 32:15; 17:11; 21:19; 9:54).
 On the other hand, it encouraged praying with “fearful heart”, “love and reverence”, “true piety”, “sincere devotion”, “constancy and patience” among others (23:60; 21:90; 10:105; 39:2; 19:65).
 You can thus do justice to the quality of prayers by offering them timely, carefully and attentively.
-In the same fashion, fasting quality may be upgraded through devotion of more time to recitation of Quran, prayer etc. or giving charity without attaching any conditions and the like.
+In the same fashion, fasting quality may be upgraded through devotion of more time to recitation of Quran, prayer etc. or giving charity without attaching any conditions.
+Importantantly, once you perform any good deed, you should not regret for that to avoid loss of benefits.

 Other Elements: In order to enhance the quality of your good deeds, you need to be particular about compliance with God’s directions.
 Everyone is born into or placed in different individual situation such as being an orphan, a needy, burdened with old parents or widowed sister none to look after etc. You should meet these challenges calmly and do things as best as you can for measuring up to God’s standard.
 It is important that you do not bypass a present obligation in order to move fast to a future goal whatever that be, by keeping in mind the metaphor that a broken bridge cannot help you cross a river.
 Accordingly, you can go on pilgrimage only after you arrange for badly needed care of your ailing parents or vulnerable family.
 In short, you should apply your common sense and piety to figure out what is good for you.